 If we make cash or other property distributions on our common stock, such distributions will constitute dividends for United States federal income tax purposes to the extent paid from our current or accumulated earnings and profits, as determined under United States federal income tax principles.
 To the extent those distributions exceed both our current and our accumulated earnings and profits, such excess will constitute a return of capital and will first reduce the non-U.S. holder's adjusted tax basis in our common stock, but not below zero.
-Any remaining excess will be treated as gain from the sale or other disposition of shares of our common stock (as described under "- Gain on Sale or Other Disposition of Common Stock" below:
+Any remaining excess will be treated as gain from the sale or other disposition of shares of our common stock (as described under "- Gain on Sale or Other Disposition of Common Stock" below).

 In general, dividends we pay, if any, to a non-U.S. holder will be subject to United States withholding tax at a rate of 30% of the gross amount.
 The withholding tax might not apply or might apply at a reduced rate under the terms of an applicable income tax treaty between the United States and the non-U.S. holder's country of residence.
 A non-U.S. holder must demonstrate its entitlement to treaty benefits by certifying, among other things, its nonresident status.
 A non-U.S. holder generally can meet this certification requirement by providing an Internal Revenue Service Form W-8BEN or appropriate substitute form to us or our paying agent.
-Also, special rules apply if the dividends are effectively connected with a trade or business carried on by the non-U.S. holder within the United States and, if a treaty applies, are attributable to a permanent establishment of the non-U.S. holder within the United States.
-Dividends effectively connected with this United States trade or business, and, if a treaty applies, attributable to such a permanent establishment of a non-U.S. holder, generally will not be subject to United States withholding tax if the non-U.S. holder files certain forms, including Internal Revenue Service Form W-8ECI (or any successor form), with the payor of the dividend, and generally will be subject to United States federal income tax on a net income basis, in the same manner as if the non-U.S. holder were a resident of the United States.
-A non-U.S. holder that is a corporation may be subject to an additional "branch profits tax" at a rate of 30% (or a reduced rate as may be specified by an applicable income tax treaty) on the repatriation from the United States of its "effectively connected earnings and profits," subject to certain adjustments.
-A non-U.S. holder of shares of our common stock eligible for a reduced rate of United States withholding tax pursuant to an income tax treaty may obtain a refund of any excess amounts withheld by timely filing an appropriate claim for refund with the Interna
+Also, special rules apply if the dividends are effectively connected with a trade or business carried on by the non-U.S. holder within the United States and, if a treaty applies, are attributable to a permanent establishment of the non-U.S. holder, generally will not be subject to United States trade or business, and, if a treaty applies, attributable to such a permanent establishment of a non-U.S. holder, generally will not be subject to United States federal income tax on a net income basis, in the same manner as if the non-U.S. holder were a resident of the United States.
+A non-U.S. holder that is a corporation may be subject to an additional "branch profits tax" at a rate of 30% (or a reduced rate as may be specified by an applicable income tax treaty) on the repatriation from the united States of its "effectively connected earnings and profits," subject to certain adjustments.
+A non-U.S. holder of shares of our common stock eligible for a reduced rate of the dividend state of the restriction from the united States of that a rate of 30% (or a reduced rate as may be specified by an applicable income tax treaty of the dividend states withholding tax pursuant to an income tax treaty of of any excess amounts withheld by timely filing an appropriate claim for refund with the Internal Revenue Service.